 AFDC W-2

 Nonfinancial Eligibility

+AFDC was limited to parent(s) or W-2 replaced the AFDC program in

 AFDC was limited to parent(s) or caretakers with children deprived of the support of one or both of their parents due to death, divorce, separation, or continued absence.

 Two-parent households could be eligible if one of the parents was physically or mentally unable to provide parental care or support to their children; or a parent who was the designated primary wage earner for the family was unemployed, or working less than 100 hours a month.

+Additional eligibility requirements included:

+- Citizenship;

-Additional eligibility requirements included: Citizenship; Legal alien status; Cooperation with child support; Wisconsin residency; and Providing social security numbers for family members.
+- Legal alien status;

+- Cooperation with child support;

+- Wisconsin residency; and

+- Providing social security numbers for family members.

 W-2 replaced the AFDC program in September 1997 and offers job placement assistance to parents with dependent children, including noncustodial parents and two-parent households.

-Other eligibility requirements include: • Wisconsin residency; • Citizenship or qualified legal alien status; • Cooperation with the child support agency; and • Providing social security numbers for family members.
+Other eligibility requirements include:

+- Wisconsin residency; - Citizenship or qualified legal alien status; - Cooperation with the child support agency; and - Providing social security numbers for family members.

 Financial Eligibility

-Income and asset eligibility was tested A less complicated financial eligibility
+Income and asset eligibility was tested

+A less complicated financial eligibility